 You Can Trust Your Parents!

 Genetics is the study of how traits are inherited.
-Genotype is the genes they carry while the Phenotype is what we see in the dog.
+Genotype is the genes that are carried, while the phenotype is what we see in the dog.
 We manipulate these traits to get different dog breeds or colors.
 Genetics is also how we breed away from detrimental issues like hip, hernias and eyes.
 But how does this all work?

 LINE BREEDING VS. INBREEDING

-is mating of close relatives such as parent x offspring, sister x brother.
-The public finds this unacceptable and not recommended.
+is the mating of close relatives such as parent x offspring, sister x brother.
+The public finds this unacceptable, and it is not recommended.
 Line breeding and inbreeding increases homozygosis (aa or AA) in offspring.